-Create a profile in the JumpStart directory on the profile server if you are using the custom JumpStart installation method.
-For information about how to set up a custom JumpStart installation, see Chapter 3, "Preparing Custom JumpStart Installations (Tasks)," in Solaris 10 11/06 Installation Guide: Custom JumpStart and Advanced Installations.
+- Create a sysidcfg file if you use a sysidcfg file to preconfigure system information.
+For information about how to create a sysidcfg file, see "Preconfiguring With the sysidcfg File" on page 18. - Set up a name server if you use a naming service to preconfigure system information.
+For information about how to preconfigure information with a naming service, see "Preconfiguring With the Naming Service" on page 41. - Create a profile in the JumpStart directory on the profile server if you are using the custom JumpStart installation method.
+For information about how to set up a custom JumpStart installation, see Chapter 3, "Preparing Custom JumpStart Installations (Tasks)," in Solaris 10 8/07 Installation Guide: Custom JumpStart and Advanced Installations.

-Turn on the client system.
+1 Turn on the client system.